Deemed fair market value rule

 - the gift was acquired less than ten years before the time of donation, with one of the main purposes being to gift the property to a qualified donee (for example, a registered charity).

 A donor purchases a work of art for $300, and six months later donates the work to a registered charity.
-The registered charity would like to issue the donor an official donation receipt.
 Prior to gifting the art, the donor has the work appraised at a value of $1,000.

-Because the donor is gifting the art within three years of having purchased it, if the charity issues a receipt for the gift, it must be for the lesser of its fair market value and its cost to the donor immediately before the gift was made.
-In this example the official donation must be made out for $300.
+Because the donor is gifting the art within three years of purchasing it, if the charity issues a receipt for the gift, it must be for the lesser of its fair market value and its cost to the donor immediately before the gift was made.
+In this example the amount of the receipt should be $300.

 If a donor makes a gift in kind (non-cash) donation to a charity, for which a receipt is issued, and fails to notify the charity that the gift in kind is subject to the deemed fair market value rule, the value of that donor's gift could be reduced to nil.